5 Ways to Grow Closer to God in the New Year

 - Cindi McMenamin Crosswalk.com Contributing Writer

 Do you have a plan for growing spiritually in the next 12 months?
-Many people wonder how they can begin growing closer to God or getting closer to His plan for their life.
+Many people wonder how they can begin getting closer to God or getting closer to His plan for their life.

 I had to start writing out a plan every January to ensure I didn't end the year in the same place, spiritually, as I was when the year started.
 Year by year, we might not notice a lack of spiritual growth in our lives.
 But you'd be surprised how quickly ten years can pass without having memorized one verse of scripture, without confronting a habitual sin in your life, without having shared the gospel with an unbeliever, without having experienced a point in your walk with God that lit a fire under you and caused you to live differently.

 Instead of making "new year's resolutions" each year, I sit down with God and ask "How will I grow more in love with you this year?"
 By being intentional about setting goals to prioritize my relationship with God, I've found the result is growing in my relationships with my family and friends, as well.
 Setting some spiritual goals for the next year also helps me ensure that there is fruit developing from my life each year instead of being a sponge that continues to soak it all in, but gives little out.

 Here are some examples of a few of the spiritual goals that I've set through the years, many of which repeatedly stay on my list from year to year.
 Try a couple of these, and maybe even come up with some of your own, so that you are one year closer to Christ -- and to those you love -- by the time next January rolls around:

 5 Ways To Grow and Get Closer to God: